How to Engage and Motivate Company Car Drivers to Make the Switch to Electric Vehicles?

 Myths about poor performance and ‘range anxiety’ persist among employees – even though the vast majority will have never actually experienced an electric vehicle.

-Challenging these prejudices and perceptions is central to accelerating the uptake of electric vehicles – and the best way to do this is pretty simple: get the sceptics behind the wheel of an EV.
+Challenging these prejudices and perceptions is key to accelerating the uptake of electric vehicles – and the best way to do this is pretty simple: get the sceptics behind the wheel of an EV.

 TAKE A TEST DRIVE